-- Each application will be peer reviewed by at least two experts in the field. - These reviews and the original proposals are then considered by our Future Leaders Review Panel with input from the Anatomical Society where relevant.
-The panel members will discuss and rate each proposal against the aims of the PhD Studentship scheme.
+• Each application will be peer reviewed by at least two experts in the field.

-- The top proposals will then be put forward to RNID (and the Anatomical Society, where relevant) for funding. - Successful applicants will be notified of intention to offer funding in January 2023.
+- These reviews and the original proposals are then considered by our Future Leaders Review Panel\.
+The panel members will discuss and rate each proposal against the aims of the PhD Studentship scheme. - The top proposals will then be put forward to RNID for funding. - Successful applicants will be notified of intention to offer funding in December 2024.